orpheus/notes/npm-link.md

 > `npm-link` should override any dependency already published

 2. Go into `@mlg-ui` and run `npm-link`.
 A log should appear of the path where your module was linked to. `npm link` installs the package as a symbolic link in the system's global package location.
+ Also add a watch script so that babel will compile on every change.
+Something like: `npx babel script.js --watch --out-file script-compiled.js`

 3. Go into `webapp` and run `npm-link @mlg/ui`.
 This won't add `@mlg/ui` to your dependency list but will add it to your `webapp/node_modules` where now any changes made to `@mlg/ui` will be automatically reflected in